 Location: San Jose, CA

-Now in its tenth year, the Applied Materials Silicon Valley Turkey Trot has raised over $4 million for local charities including the Second Harvest Food Bank.
+The Applied Materials Silicon Valley Turkey Trot has raised over $4 million for local charities including the Second Harvest Food Bank.
 In 2013, it became the largest timed turkey trot in the country with 20,159 finishers — a long way from the 1,900 participants its first year!
 Elite runners, weekend warriors and kids alike join in the fun cruising through the flat and fast downtown area.
 There is a 10K for runners and wheelchair athletes, a 5K and multiple kids’ runs.
 In addition to an epic costume competition, this turkey trot also gives out prizes in categories like “Fittest Firm” and “Quickest Cop/Fastest Firefighter.”

 3. Run to Feed the Hungry